 What’s the point of having four bands, you might wonder?

 Other than the extra bandwidth, the Orbi Wi-Fi 6E uses one of the 5GHz bands as the dedicated backhaul in a fully wireless setup.
-So in a way, the RBKE960 is like you take the RBK850 and add the 6GHz band to it.
+On this note, in more ways than one, the RBKE960 is like you take the RBK850 and add the 6GHz band to it.

 More bands also mean you have more options to segment your network.
-For example, you can use the 2.4GHz for low-bandwidth IoT devices and the 6GHz for your top-notch clients, such as the Samsung Galaxy S21 or any computer that has the Intel AX210 Wi-Fi chip.
+For example, you can use the 2.4GHz for low-bandwidth IoT devices and the 6GHz for your top-notch clients, such as the Samsung Galaxy S21, Google’s Pixel 6/Pro, or any computer that has the Intel AX210 Wi-Fi chip.

 As its nature, the 6GHz band is clean but short in range — it’s excellent for nearby clients but terrible for those farther away or behind a wall.
 This band has the same bandwidth as the 5GHz, just without interference and regulation constraints — it doesn’t need to use DFS channels at all.

 The point is, the 6GHz generally doesn’t work well as the backhaul, but it doesn’t have issues with bandwidth or stability, either.
 Consequently, there’s no need to get an additional band for it.